-In Class Time
+Wednesday In Person Class

-- Lecture/follow along tutorial reviewing and expanding on course content - Introduce class exercise and upcoming assignment(s) - In-class time to work on the class exercise and ask questions - Class time will be the best opportunity to receive feedback on assignments and to ask more detailed questions about assignments, content, etc.
+- Review/complete tutorial from Monday's class. - In-class time to work on the class exercise and ask questions - Class time will be the best opportunity to receive feedback on assignments and to ask more detailed questions about assignments, content, etc.